 Penalty Kick: Player trips, pushes or kicks opponent, deliberately handles ball inside penalty area.
 Opponent is awarded penalty kick.

-Kick Off: Ball must be kicked ahead and touched by second player before first player can touch the ball again.
+Kick Off: Ball must be kicked ahead or behind and touched by second player before first player can touch the ball again.
 Opposing players must be in own half and outside the centre circle.

 Drop Ball: If an injury occurs while the ball is in play a drop ball will be used to restart the game.